Fun Black-capped Vireo Facts For Kids | Kidadl

 How do they communicate?

 Like other birds, the black-capped vireos follow the same methods of communication.
-They primarily use song, call notes, and body language to communicate with each other.
+They primarily use songs, call notes, and body language to communicate with each other.
 During the breeding season, they exhibit courtship behaviors to try and attract each other such as through song.
 Also, by making different sounds and noises, they try to indicate food as well as danger from brown-headed cowbirds or any other bird.

 How big is a black-capped vireo?